-Equipment Name: Robotex Avatar III Robot Quantity Owned/Sought: 1 owned Lifespan: 10 years Equipment Capabilities: A remotely operated, non-weaponized robot which can enter a dangerous area and relay video surveillance to the operator.
+Equipment Name: Robotex Avatar III Robot (Will be replaced by the ICOR Robot)

+Quantity Owned: 1 owned Lifespan: 10 years

+Equipment Capabilities: A remotely operated, non-weaponized robot which can enter a dangerous area and relay video surveillance to the operator.
 It is equipped with two-way audio to facilitate communication.

-Manufacturer Product Description: The AVATAR ® e nhances the capabilities of SWAT and tactical response teams by allowing them to inspect dange rous situations quickly and safely, there is no longer a need to send personnel in before you've had a ch ance to assess the situation.
-The AVATAR ® saves lives by keeping first responders s out of harm's way, and it does so at a fraction of the price of other robots.
-The AVATAR ® Robots are regarded by tactical teams as a standard operational tool, like a firearm, vehicle, or piece of body armor.
-Purpose/Authorized Uses: The Avatar robot is auth norized for use during interior or exterior searches deemed to be elevated in risk.
-The Chief of Police may authorize use at community events and city-sponsored events.
+Manufactured Product Description: The AVATAR® enhances the capabilities of SWAT and tactical response teams by allowing them to inspect dangerous situations quickly and safely, there is no longer a need to send personnel in before you've had a chance to assess the situation.
+The AVATAR® saves lives by keeping first responders out of harm's way, and it does so at a fraction of the price of other robots.
+The AVATAR® Robots are regarded by tactical teams as a standard operational tool, like a firearm, vehicle, or piece of body armor.

+Purpose/Authorized Uses: The Avatar robot is authorized for use during interior or exterior searches deemed to be elevated in risk.

+The Chief of Police may authorize use at community events and city-sponsored events

 Fiscal Impacts: The Avatar robot was purchased in 2012 for \$24,000.
 It occasionally requires maintenance by the manufacturer but has no recurring cost to operate.

-Annual Maintenance: None Personnel Cost: Approximately \$7,000.
-This cost re eflects a year of required training for personnel assigned to the SWAT Team.
+Personnel Cost: Approximately \$7,500.
+This cost reflects a year of required training for personnel assigned to the SWAT Team.

 Legal/Procedural Rules Governing Use: There are no legal rules specific to use of the robot.
 Robots are only authorized to be used during lawful searches.
-They are generally used by trained members of the SWAT team and at the direction of a command er or supervisor.
-Training Required: No training is necessarily requir ed for operating the robot, however generally only officers who have received familiarization training will operate it.
-Other Notes: None.
+They are generally used by trained members of the SWAT team and at the direction of a commander or supervisor.

+Training Required: No training is necessarily required for operating the robot, however generally only officers who have received familiarization training will operate it.

+Other Notes: Scheduled to be replaced in 2025.